arguman/arguman.org/docs/installation.md

 Then you need to configure it.
 Copy and fill in the provided settings template:

     cp web/main/settings_local.py.ex web/main/settings_local.py

+Finally download corpus database for building n-grams:

+    python -m textblob.download_corpora

+See http://www.nltk.org/data.html for corpus in other languages.

 ## MongoDB database